Dublin’s Bernard Shaw pub to close in October

 All on-site facilities including Eatyard and arts spaces to shut

-The Portobello haunt will finish its popular operation after 13 years in business and while its owners did not immediately respond to a request for comment, a post on Facebook alluded to a desire to remain in operation.
+The popular Portobello haunt will finish its operations after 13 years in business though a post on Facebook alluded to a desire to remain in operation.

-“It’s with heavy hearts that we announce the end of our Bernard Shaw adventure,” they wrote on Facebook.

 “We’ve tried really hard over the last few months to renew the lease, stay on longer, or buy the place.
 A lot of things didn’t go our way over the last 12 months either, but it’s out of our hands now unfortunately.”